-Don't be shy when getting to know your customers – talk to the customers if you can, chat with them online, ask important questions like how they found your business, why did they chose your brand or product?
-Open your mind and listen for cues.
+Don't be shy when getting to know your customers – talk to the customers if you can, chat with them online, and ask important questions like how they found your business and why did they choose your brand or product.
+Open your mind and listen for the cues.

 The Good Eggs

 I've compiled a list of various brands that are worth learning from:

 Website: Oddbox and BorrowMyDoggy do a good job of explaining their concept and process and showcasing customer reviews on their homepage.
 As a website visitor, you can already understand what they are about and establish brand trust in the first 10 seconds of your visit.

 Email marketing: DiversifyTech newsletters are a great example of maximising every email to your community by sending the most valuable and useful content.
 If you would like to see a good example of an automated lead nurturing email sequence, sign up for Thinkific's email sequence.